 CPS officers routinely patrol the residence halls with the student Resident Assistants (RA) and respond to requests and assist students as needed.
-Officers are generally within a couple of minute's response time.
 Public areas of the halls are accessible to hall residents and their visitors.
 Ackerman 1st floor is open 8am-10pm; all rooms and wings are locked 24 hours/day.
 Heritage and Landers halls are locked 24 hours a day, and Barnum, Butler and Gentle lock at 12 a.m., Sunday through Thursday and at 2 a.m. on Friday and Saturday.
 After these times, doors are locked and only persons with keys to the halls can enter.
-However, all residents must be certain doors are locked and they should watch for unusual persons or circumstances.
+However, all residents must be certain doors are locked and never prop a door open.
+Residents should always watch for unusual persons or circumstances and report them immediately.